This bird was believed to be the goddess of canoe makers.

-‘Elepaio is our latest unlimited V6 canoe and finally a design that we’re going to go into production with.
+‘Elepaio is our latest unlimited V6 canoe and a design that we’re going to go into production with.
 In designing ‘Elepaio, we’ve prioritized overall speed, surfing ability, steering control, and comfort.
 We’re super excited to share it with the world.

 I like snap-together rigging, why did you choose to go with a rope system?